-About Divided Discussion Topics#
+About Divided Discussions#

 This section provides information about setting up discussions that are divided by learner groups (cohorts) within your course.